-To submit your application, you will need to provide us with one set of certified copies, one set of plain copies and your signed application form.
+To submit your application, you will need to provide us with one set of certified copies, one set of plain copies and two sets of your signed application form.

 Certification is free of charge for all citizenship applications at the Embassy or Consulate General.
 You can book an appointment here

 Alternatively, you can contact a German Honorary Consul near you for certifications.
 This may incur a fee.